Skedulo/tekh-github-action/README.md

 * `additional` - additional arguments to pass to helm - defaults to none
 * `update_documentation` - whether to update the documentation - defaults to false
 * `documentation_file` - file to update - defaults to README.md
+* `working_directory` - path in which to run tekh - defaults to /github/workspace

 ## Outputs